junochen1114/junochen1114.github.io/_projects/Research_Project_1.md

 # Results on Forward Reachability Analysis
 We perform our method on Double Integrator model.
 ### Forward Reachability
 The baseline method is [AutomatedReach](https://proceedings.mlr.press/v211/entesari23a.html).
+Figures for the baseline will be updated soon for better comparison.
 <table>
   <tr>
     <td><img src="../images/reach_horizon1/movie.gif" alt="Caption 1" width="100%"><br>Horizon 1: Training</td>